 When your team isn’t up against a deadline, give them opportunities for downtime by encouraging them to read and learn new skills offline during the workday.

 Reading has many benefits we sometimes forget about in our digital-focused world.
-Reading regularly improves vocabulary and concentration.
+Reading regularly improves vocabulary.
 Books are a good distraction from the screen and can help recharge your team.

 Book summary apps let your employees get an idea of what a book will be about before they make a purchase.
 There are different apps to choose from, including Blinkist and ShortForm.